 Do you suffer from eczema and struggle with treating your dry, irritated skin?
-If you haven’t tried Coconut Oil for Eczema it is one of those amazingly effective Natural Home Remedies.
+If you haven’t tried Coconut Oil for Eczema it is an amazing home remedy and eczema treatment.

 Coconut Oil for Eczema

 Eczema is also known as Atopic dermatitis.
 People of every age can suffer from it.
 It is an inflammatory skin disease that causes rashes and infection.
 In the USA, 1 in every 10 people get eczema at some point in their life.
 Various home remedies such as the use of essential oils can ease the symptoms.
 Coconut oil is among eczema remedies that is becoming increasingly popular.

 Although the exact causes of eczema are not known but a change in lifestyle and dietary habits might be the culprit.
 The symptoms of eczema include itchy, scaly, and swollen skin.
 The itching becomes severe at night and gets worst in winter.
 Eczema is accompanied by asthma and hay fever.
 The symptoms appear on the legs, arms and the pattern appear on the neck and hands.
 With a prevalence of 2-5%, atopic eczema is the most common type of dermatoses.